Skip to main content

 Press and hold the left mouse button at specific coordinates.
 Use with mouse_up for fine-grained drag control.

-# Using execute_action for low-level mouse control
+# Using the low-level API for mouse control

 "type": "mouse_down",